dynacylabs/cpap-py/README.md

 json_output = json.dumps(data, default=str)
 ```

-See `examples/mcp_integration.py` for complete MCP server example.
+See USAGE.md for more detailed examples and integration patterns.

 ## Performance Considerations